Front row: Samual Sy, Sayedeh Hussaini, Torben Göpel, Paul Maier, Gesine Müller

 More

 Tabea’s academic background lies in the field of biomedicine, where she developed a great interest in imaging techniques.
-Taking advantage of the interdisciplinary expertise in the Huisken Lab, her work will be situated at the intersection of biology and physics, with an emphasis on optical development.
+Taking advantage of the interdisciplinary expertise in the Huisken Lab, her work was situated at the intersection of biology and physics, with an emphasis on optical development.

 Sophie Haselhorst